Frequently Asked Questions

 https://www.audubon.org/content/why-native-plants-matter

-It varies somewhat, but I specialize in natives for pollinators, especially the ones box stores do not regularly carry.
-I grow from seeds and buy some plugs, so my inventory depends on what grew or came in or sold out.
+• It varies somewhat, but I specialize in natives for pollinators, especially the ones box stores do not regularly carry.
+I grow from seeds and buy some plugs and sticks, so my inventory depends on what grew or came in or sold out.
+I can only order what is available at the time.
+I do carry some nativars and a few nonnatives that I particularly like.

-Perennials and shrubs generally come back in the spring if they died down for the winter.
-Some are evergreen and do not die down.
+• By definition, perennials live three or more years.
+Many are deciduous and appear to die back in winter and reappear in spring.
 Some perennials are tender and come back only if the weather was kind to them.
 Biennials live for two years, generally flowering the second year.
-Annuals usually live only one year, BUT some reseed themselves, so it looks like they come back.
+Annuals usually live only one year, BUT many plants reseed themselves, so it looks like they come back.